 - Public Tour: Highlights

-WinterPublic Tour: Highlights Join National Gallery of Ireland for a free guided tour exploring some of the highlights of the Gallery's permanent collection.
+WinterPublic Tour: Highlights Join us for a free guided tour exploring some of the highlights of the Gallery's permanent collection.
+Meet your tour guide in our Courtyard, near the Merrion Square entrance.

 Call into Sweny's Pharmacy in Lincoln Place immortalised in James Joyce’s Ulysses, still selling the famous lemon soap as bought by Leopold Bloom in chapter five of Ulysses.